backdrop-contrib/search_index_options/README.md

 ------------
 * Download the project from https://backdropcms.org/project/search_index_options
 * Go to the Functionality page (`/admin/modules`) and enable the module.
-  Alternatively, you can just run `drop en search_index_options` command on CLI.
+  Alternatively, you can just run `drush en search_index_options` command on CLI.

 Configuration